 Instead of buying dozens of trendy items you’ll only wear once, invest in these evergreen capsule wardrobe pieces:

-• A structured, well-fitting neutral blazer
+- A structured, well-fitting neutral blazer

-• A clean, white cotton button-down shirt or a floral print blouse
+- A clean, white cotton button-down shirt or a floral print blouse

-• A pair of straight-leg dark-wash jeans (perfect for a classy casual look)
+- A pair of straight-leg dark-wash jeans (perfect for a classy casual look)

-• A classic trench coat for layering
+- A classic trench coat or poncho for layering

-• A simple, high-quality midi skirt, black dress, or wrap dress
+- A simple, high-quality midi skirt, black dress, or wrap dress

 5. Try monochrome